zircote/swagger-php/docs/guide/under-the-hood.md

 ## Analysis

-Contains all detected annotations and other relevant meta data.
+Contains all detected annotations and other relevant meta-data.

 It uses a `SplObjectStorage` instance to store the parsed annotations.